Article

-Ukrainian Localization of the Official Ruby Website: A Community Milestone
+Ukrainian Localization of the Ruby Website

 Finally, I can share this news without the caveat "if it gets merged" 😄